top of page

 Graphically insert distribution explanation.jpg

-- First of all, please tell us about the role of the department that you oversee.
+- Can you tell us about the role of your division?

 As I mentioned earlier, our division's theme is how to produce high-quality protein materials at low cost.
 To achieve this, we use our past knowledge and human-wave tactics to test and examine various conditions.
 However, to determine the culture conditions for one protein, we need to test the conditions approximately 200 to 300 times, which takes years.